TechRisersWomenGroupCodingSessions/hangmanMono/README.md

 - POST /guess

 **TODOs**
-- Return name & id to client
-- Dynamically add name & id to database (i.e. from the name field)
+- Create a welcome page for the game
+- Create a new page for playing the game

 **DONE**
 - Create model for player's name & id
 - Save name & id in Database
+- Return name & id to client
+- Dynamically add name & id to database (i.e. from the name field)